-32 (1) The trustees of a trust shall
+32(1) The trustees of a trust shall

-(a) administer or supervise the administration of the affairs of the trust, and

-(b) manage or supervise the management of the assets of the trust.

-(2) The trustees of a trust may, but are not obliged to, comply with a direction of the unit-holders of a trust.

-(3) Unless the trust instrument otherwise provides, subsection (2) does not apply to a trust established before this Act came into force.
+- (a) administer or supervise the administration of the affairs of the trust, and - (b) manage or supervise the management of the assets of the trust. - (2) The trustees of a trust may, but are not obliged to, comply with a direction of the unit-holders of a trust. - (3) Subsection (2) does not apply to a trust established before this Act came into force.